 When you’re first getting started, you simply do not have that much money.
 By minimizing the amount of money you pay the brokerage firm (in fees), the more you are investing in the account.
 There are many such companies out there, which we will cover below.

 Remember, by managing your own account (with low fees), you get to keep more of what your investment earns.
 If the market goes up by 8%, you should get as much of that as possible.
 You not only deserve it, but you have also EARNED it!
-If you pay someone 2%, you will only get 6% (and that is assuming they earn as much as a diversified index fund, which may not even always be the case).
+If you pay someone a 2% management fee, you will only get 6%.

 There are many options including Charles Schwab, E-Trade, Fidelity, and Scottrade.
 However, Vanguard and Fidelity are our favorites because of their low-cost index funds.
 In case you are wondering, this post wasn’t sponsored by anyone, and we are not making money by recommending Vanguard or Fidelity.
 We just think they have a great product!

 The minimum amount needed to open a Roth IRA with Vanguard is $1,000 dollars, but many of their funds have a $3,000 minimum investment requirement.
 One of the popular funds they offer that you can choose to invest in is the “Vanguard Target Retirement Funds” ($1,000 minimum).

 Fidelity doesn’t have an account minimum and offers a free no-fee index fund under the ticker FZROX.
 Fidelity also offers target-date funds.